-This awesome grilled shrimp marinade recipe makes the best seared or grilled shrimp, with a hugely flavorful combination of sweet and spicy.
-Get your grills ready!
+This is the best shrimp marinade for seared or grilled shrimp, with a hugely flavorful combination of sweet and spicy for perfect shrimp every time.
+Fire up the grill!

 We're grilling up shrimp in the Chili Pepper Madness backyard, my friends.
 Would you care to join us?
 We always make the best grilled shrimp because I infuse all that succulent shrimp with lots of bold flavor before grilling.